Cyclic Citrullinated Peptide Antibody

 RA is a chronic, systemic autoimmune disease that causes inflammation, pain, stiffness, and destructive changes in the hands, feet, and other joints throughout the body.
 It can affect anyone at any age, but it usually develops between the ages of 40 and 60, and about 75% of those affected are women.
 The course of RA and its prognosis are variable.
 It may develop and progress slowly or rapidly.
 It may go into remission in some people and, in a few, it may go away.
 Left untreated, RA can shorten a person's lifespan and can, within a few years, leave many of those affected too disabled to work.

-There are a variety of treatments available to minimize the complications of RA, but they depend on making an accurate diagnosis and on beginning treatment before the development of significant joint damage.
+There are a variety of treatments available to minimize the complications of RA, but they depend on making an accurate diagnosis and on beginning treatment before the development of irreversible joint damage.
 Rheumatoid factor (RF) has been the primary blood test used to detect RA and distinguish it from other types of arthritis and other inflammatory processes.
 However, the sensitivity and specificity of RF are not ideal; it can be negative in people who have clinical signs of RA and positive in people who do not.
-Studies have shown that the CCP antibody test has a sensitivity and specificity that is equal to or better than RF and is more likely to be positive with early RA.
+Studies have shown that the CCP antibody test has a similar sensitivity to RF but a much higher specificity (95-98%) and is more likely to be positive with early RA.

 The 2010 Rheumatoid Arthritis Classification Criteria from the American College of Rheumatology (ACR) includes CCP antibody testing, along with RF, as part of its criteria for diagnosing rheumatoid arthritis.
 According to the ACR, CCP antibodies may be detected in about 50-60% of people with early RA, as early as 3-6 months after the beginning of symptoms.
 Early detection and diagnosis of RA allows healthcare providers to begin aggressive treatment of the condition, minimizing the associated complications and tissue damage.